valenpras/Coursera_Capstone/README.md

 Week 5 : Battle of Neighborhood 2

-Battle of Neighborhood is a data science capstone project in IBM Data Science Proffesional Certification I am tasked to create a data science project involving spatial visualization (Folium), spatial analysis (KMeans), and scraping spatial data using Foursquare API
+Battle of Neighborhood is a data science capstone project in IBM Data Science Proffesional Certification I am tasked to create a data science project involving spatial visualization (Folium), spatial clustering (KMeans), and scraping spatial data using Foursquare API

 The topic I picked is analyzing Airbnb dataset, because it reminded me of my previous project which I thought could be improved if I could make use of location information.